 Like so many other card games, BlackJack can be traced back to the gaming houses of 17th century France.
 It was know then as “Vingt En Un” or just plain “Twenty-One”.
 By the late 18th century it had crossed the Atlantic to America where in the chaos of colonialism and immigration, it proceeded without any legal opposition.

 The game found its name, "BlackJack" in America.
 In the saloons and casinos of the New World Twenty One didn't gain much popularity.
 Gaming houses therefore introduced a practice of paying 10-1 on a Jack and Ace of Spades, together, paired, as your first two cards - A BlackJack!
 The practice soon proved unprofitable for casinos and was discontinued, but the name, "BlackJack", stuck.
 Finally, the game met legal opposition in the 19th century, but it survived as an underground enterprise for gangsters and racketeers for many years.
 It emerges today as one of the most popular table games in the world.
+To learn more about the history of blackjack or strategy, read these website articles.

 The object of the game is to beat the Dealer with a Total of 21 or less.
 The Dealer draws on 16 and Stands on 17.
 The player, on the other hand, may draw as many cards as he likes, so long as his total remains under 21.
 If it goes past, he busts, and loses his bet.
+If you're looking for some great options for blackjack and reputable online casinos visiting the following listing page featured on www.casinoadvisor.com can help you decide where to play.

 If the Player’s first two cards are any ‘10’ and any Ace, this is called a “Blackjack” and pays 3-2.
 If the Player’s Total is equal to the Dealer’s Total, this is called a “Push” and no transaction takes place.

 BlackJack has been the subject of many books, and various systems for beating the House.
 If you want to be a successful BlackJack player there are two things you should know.
 One is the Basic Strategy and the other is Card Counting.
-If you want to practice the strategy you are about to learn you can visit blackjack at club777.com.
-You can play free blackjack and also gamble real money.

 Because each card occurs a particular number of times in the deck and because each one holds a mathematical value, there is actually one true and perfect way to play BlackJack.